cdap-solutions/cdc/oracle-cdc/docs/CDCDatabaseSink-batchsink.md

 **connectionString:** JDBC connection string including database name.
 (Macro-enabled)

-**outputschema:** The schema of records output by the source.
-This will be used in place of whatever schema comes back from the query.
-However, it must match the schema that comes back from the query, except it can mark fields as nullable and can contain a subset of the fields.

 Example
 -------
 This example connects to a database using the specified 'connectionString', which means